 SENIOR MEDICARE PATROL PROGRAM

 The Senior Medicare Patrol (SMP) is a preventive educational program whose goal is to reduce Medicare error, fraud and abuse.
 Part of a nationwide, grassroots education and assistance program, SMP works to empower seniors and caregivers to protect personal information and Medicare benefits.
 By providing education to Medicare beneficiaries and caregivers, SMP equips them to understand their Benefits Summary Notices and ensure they are accurately billed for the services and equipment they receive.
 In this way, beneficiaries and caregivers are better prepared to identify and resolve claim errors and report potential fraud and abuse.
 For additional information on the SMP program, please contact the Aging Programs Coordinator Mandy Thomas, 828.586.1962 ext.
 221, or by email to email@example.com.

 THE LEGAL PROGRAM

 The Legal Program provides vouchers to eligible seniors age 60 and over, which are valid for the preparation of either a durable Power of Attorney or a simple Last Will & Testament.
 The AAA contracts with an attorney in each county of our region, who will accept the vouchers.
 To download the simple, one-page application, click the link below (Application for the Legal Program Voucher).
 In addition, the Legal Program makes available Advance Directives (Living Will) and Health Care Power of Attorney (Health Care Surrogate) forms at no charge.
 Use the links below to download the Advance Directives and/or Health Care Power of Attorney forms.
-For more information regarding the Legal Program, please contact the Aging Programs Assistant, Mandy Thomas, at 828-586-1962, ext.
-221 or firstname.lastname@example.org.
+For more information regarding the Legal Program, please contact the Aging Programs Assistant, Pat Baker, at 828-586-1962, ext.
+218 or by email to firstname.lastname@example.org.

 THE HEALTH PROMOTION PROGRAM